Support with your housing

 If you rent a private flat, we can help by paying the deposit and up to four week’s rent in advance.
 Your private flat must be considered affordable though.
 Remember that if you receive Universal Credit, you should arrange for the rent to be paid directly to your landlord where that is possible (ask your PA or ask for a referral at the Job Centre).

 Moving into a new home is exciting but can also be expensive!
-We will provide you with a £2,000 setting up home allowance (leaving care grant) when moving into your permanent/settled accommodation.
+We will provide you with a £3,000 setting up home allowance (leaving care grant) when moving into your permanent/settled accommodation.
 You will work with your PA who will help you make a budget to spend the money on essential items, such as a fridge, bed and crockery.

 It’s important to tell your PA a in advance of when you will need the money.
-It can take several days for the money to be processed and so it’s important dfor you and your PA to plan ahead.
+It can take several days for the money to be processed and so it’s important for you and your PA to plan ahead.

 When you're 21-24